 Wrapping Up

 Finally, Hoi An is a beautiful city in Vietnam, and would recommend that you take the time to visit Hoi An.
 As well as the architecture around the city you can enjoy the amazing local food, temples, and history.
-There is plenty of tailor ѕhорѕ, café, and restaurants in the old town.
-All you have to do is to choose the stuff you prefer and start enjoying what Hoi An has to offer.
+There are plenty of tailor ѕhорѕ, café, and restaurants in the old town.
+All you have to do is choose the stuff you prefer and start enjoying what Hoi An has to offer.

 And that’s it for now!
 I’d love to know if this guide on things to do in Hoi An Vietnam has helped you.
 Let me know if you have any questions and let me know if there is more to add.